-D. In Respect of Internal Controls
+IV.
+In Respect of Internal Controls

-- review the adequacy and effectiveness of ACI's internal accounting and financial controls based on recommendations from Management and the external auditors for the improvement of accounting practices and internal controls; - review Management's assessment of the effectiveness of internal control over financial reporting as of the end of each fiscal year; and - 3) oversee compliance with internal controls.
+(a) review the adequacy and effectiveness of the Company's internal accounting and financial controls based on recommendations from Management, the internal auditors, and the external auditors for the improvement of accounting practices and internal controls;

+- (b) review Management's assessment of the effectiveness of internal control over financial reporting as of the end of each fiscal year; and - (c) oversee compliance with internal controls.

-E. In respect of Other Items
+V. In Respect of Other Items

-- on an annual basis review and assess committee member attendance and performance and report thereon to the Board and review this Charter and, if required implement amendments to this Charter; - on an annual basis review the dividend reinvestment plan and normal course issuer bid if any; and, - 3) on a quarterly basis review compliance with Disclosure Policy of the Company.
+- (a) on an annual basis review and assess Committee member attendance and performance and report thereon to the Board and review this Charter and, if required implement amendments to this Charter; - (b) on an annual basis review the dividend reinvestment plan and normal course issuer bid if any; - (c) on a quarterly basis review compliance with the Disclosure Policy of the Company; and - (d) review and carry out the activities set forth on the attached Appendix "A" as well as other actions which may be necessary for the Committee to carry out the spirit and intent of this Charter.
+The schedule shall be reviewed from time to time by the Committee.

-AutoCanada Inc. 200 - 15511 123 Avenue NW Edmonton, AB T5V 0C3 www.autocan.ca
+AutoCanada Inc. 200 - 15511 123 Avenue NW Edmonton, AB • T5V 0C3 www.autocan.ca